-Family allowances: 2,000 CFA francs a month for each of the first six children.
+Family allowances: 2,000 CFA francs a month is paid for each of the first six children.
 The benefits are paid every 6 months.

-Prenatal allowance: 500 CFA francs a month for 9 months.
+Prenatal allowance: 500 CFA francs a month is paid for 9 months.
 The allowance is paid in three 3-month installments.

-Birth grant: A lump sum of 6,000 CFA francs for each of the first three births.
+Birth grant: A lump sum of 6,000 CFA francs is paid for each of the first three births.

-Some maternity and child health care and welfare services are also provided.
+Some health care and welfare services are also provided to mothers and children.